chadxz/awry/ARI_HISTORY.md

 within Asterisk.
 The resource supports creation, retrieval, updating, and deletion.
 Sorcery derived objects that are manipulated by this resource must have a sorcery wizard that supports the desired operations.

-* A new feature has been added that allows for the rotation of log channels through HTTP requests.

 #### Asterisk 13.4.0